nllz/IRTF-HRPC/draft-glossary.md

 : The resistance of protocols and their implementations to errors, and to involuntary, legal or malicious attempts to disrupt its mode of operations.

-The combination of content agnosticism, connectivity, security, and privacy (as defined in RFC 6973 are the technical principles that underlay freedom of expression on the Internet.
+The combination of content agnosticism, connectivity, security, and privacy (as defined in {{RFC6973}} are the technical principles that underlay freedom of expression on the Internet.